wilstrup/sr-oligo-gapmer/blog_post.md

 ## Strategy

-First we will use the QLattice to find a mathematical expression that will serve as a hypothesis for the relation between LNA ASO design and toxicity solely on region A. Then we will scrutinize this hypothesis by testing whether it generalises to region B.
+First we will use the QLattice to find a mathematical expression that will serve as a hypothesis for the relation between LNA ASO design and toxicity solely on region A. The key point of a hypothesis is to be able to invalidate it.
+Along these lines we will scrutinize this hypothesis by testing whether it generalises to region B.

 Previous work has shown that a reasonable threshold for caspase activation is 300%. [(Deickmann et al)](https://doi.org/10.1016/j.omtn.2017.11.004).
 We will use this as the cutoff value for training a QLattice classifier model: below this value the drug is seen as having low/mid levels of toxicity (negative class), while above this threshold the drug is seen as very toxic (positive class).